milan-lepik/crawler-google-places/README.md

 #### Gas prices

 If business place is gas station then gas prices parsed when available.
 Normally to see gas prices in browser search must include "Gas" category, for example https://www.google.com/maps/search/Gas/@33.4260879,-87.6703234,8z/data=!3m1!4b1?hl=en
 However actor will get prices for any gas station found by any other search or specified by direct URL.
-Please note that not every gas station provides prices, if prices available you will get output as follows:
+Please note that prices currently expected only from USA and not every gas station provides prices, if available you will get output as follows:
 ```json
 "gasPrices": [
   {